rajbos/rajbos.github.io/_posts/2022-10-09-Enabling-GitHub-Actions-on-Enterprise-Server.md

 For the second one, here is an example.
 There is a save button in here, so.... what do you thing will happen if you change the `All repositories` setting in the drop down?

 ![Screenshot of the 'General actions permissions' on the organization level](/images/2022/20221008/20221008_Settings.png)
 This setting posts back to the server immediately, so the change is stored and in effect immediately!
 There is a small page reload, but if you are not paying attention, you could miss it.
-Guess how I turned of GitHub Actions for all users in our Production Environment?
+Guess how I turned off GitHub Actions for all users in our Production Environment?
 I took a bit more then half an hour before users started calling us (my team maintains it), and a check on this page to learn that the setting was changed....
 That was not the intention, because I didn't press the save button!

 # Dependabot runners need to be created
 When you want to enable Dependabot, and it's version updates, you need to do this at several levels: first enable it on the appliance.
 Then change the settings for the Organization level to allow it to be used.